zabore/r-medicine/README.md

-# rmedicine
-materials for my R/Medicine talk
+### Materials for presentation at the R/Medicine conference